StorySDK/story-ios-sdk/README.md

 StorySDK.shared.configuration.userId = userId
 ```

-*Optional*.
 Also you can define language for the stories.

 ```swift
 StorySDK.shared.configuration.language = "en"